 Hearing loss in one ear can feel like difficulty hearing or understanding speech and other sounds coming from the side of the affected ear.

-• Difficulty hearing or understanding speech and other sounds coming from the side of the affected ear.
+• Difficulty hearing or understanding speech and other sounds coming from the side of the affected ear

-• Difficulty locating the source of a sound.
+• Difficulty locating the source of a sound

-• Difficulty hearing in noisy environments.
+• Difficulty hearing in noisy environments

-• Dizziness or balance issues, as the brain is not receiving full information from both ears.
+• Dizziness or balance issues, as the brain is not receiving full information from both ears

-• Difficulty participating in group conversations or following group discussions.
+• Difficulty participating in group conversations or following group discussions

-• Fatigue, as the brain has to work harder to process sound from only one ear.
+• Fatigue, as the brain has to work harder to process sound from only one ear

-Unilateral Hearing Loss Management.
+Unilateral Hearing Loss Treatment

 The management of unilateral hearing loss, also known as single-sided deafness, can include a combination of different treatments, depending on the underlying cause of the hearing loss and the severity of the symptoms.